btzy/nativefiledialog-extended/README.md

 - `defaultPath`: Set this to the default folder that the dialog should open to (see the "Platform-specific Quirks" section for more details about the behaviour of this option on Windows).
 - `defaultName`: (For SaveDialog only) Set this to the file name that should be pre-filled on the dialog.
 - `parentWindow`: Set this to the native window handle of the parent of this dialog.
 See the "Usage with a Platform Abstraction Framework" section for details.
 It is also possible to pass a handle even if you do not use a platform abstraction framework.
+- `title`: Set this to customize the title of the dialog window.
+If left unset, the operating system's default title (in the user's language) is used on Windows and macOS, while a hardcoded English title (such as "Open File" or "Save File") is used on Linux (GTK and Portal).
+- `acceptLabel`: Set this to customize the text of the accept (confirmation) button, e.g. the "Open" or "Save" button.
+If left unset, the operating system's default text (in the user's language) is used, except on Linux (GTK), where a hardcoded English label (such as "Open" or "Save") is used.
+- `cancelLabel`: Set this to customize the text of the cancel button.
+If left unset, the operating system's default text (in the user's language) is used, except on Linux (GTK), where the hardcoded English label "Cancel" is used.  *This option is supported on Windows (7 and later) and Linux (GTK); it is ignored on macOS and Linux (Portal), where the cancel button text is not customizable.*

 ## Examples